Salty Dogs, Grapefruit and That Lame Food Writing Joke We've All Heard a Million Times

 There was a big grapefruit tree at my parent’s house, near the splintered wooden dock that jutted out into a quiet island bay, in the Floridian yard inhabited by lizards and a tall, sneaky blue heron, who would occasionally slip in the back door.
 Ah, those ripe, ruby, juicy grapefruit are the ones of memory…

-Okay, so I know there are a number of new subscribers to this newsletter over the past couple of weeks.
+Okay, so I know there are a number of new subscribers to this newsletter over the past month or so.
 And my hunch is that at least one of you is thinking, Come on, bro, get to the cocktail recipes already!
 I don’t care about your childhood memories!
 Just give me the ingredients for the Salty Dog!

 Anyone who writes about food or drink knows well the whiny howl of this tiresome complaint.
-Even in just the past 48 hours, I can see many aggrieved tweets from people looking for free recipes who apparently still find scrolling down to be too taxing.
+Here’s just a short sampling of the many aggrieved posts from people looking for free recipes who apparently still find scrolling down to be too taxing.

-Is six tweets enough to get the idea?
+Is seven examples enough to get the idea?
 I mean, I can go on.
-This same thing is tweeted by someone literally every four to six hours.
+This same thing is posted by someone on social media literally every four to six hours.
 Maybe the people who voice such a complaint have other, original ideas.
 But this is not one of them.
-I wouldn’t be surprised if the recipe-scrolling complaint is something that Russian bots automatically tweet to appear lifelike, before moving on to QAnon conspiracies.
+I wouldn’t be surprised if the recipe-scrolling complaint is something that Russian bots automatically post to appear lifelike, before moving on to QAnon conspiracies.

 In a way, I’m genuinely impressed by the staying power of this lame joke.
-It blew up two years ago (almost to the day) when Mindy Kaling tweeted: “Why do all online recipes have endless pages of the chef’s whole life story about the recipe and then on the 12th page is the actual recipe?
+It blew up during the pandemic when Mindy Kaling tweeted: “Why do all online recipes have endless pages of the chef’s whole life story about the recipe and then on the 12th page is the actual recipe?
 I just want the recipe!
 I don’t need the Modern Love essay on how you came up with it!”
 (It wasn’t original when Kaling tweeted it, either, to be clear.)
 The backlash from food writers came swiftly, as well as plenty of explainers and discourse.

 At some point, Kaling deleted her post.
 But the complaint lives on!

 Anyway, I want to be clear that at Everyday Drinking, we are very committed to the long story that makes you scroll endlessly down to the recipes.
 Tales about traveling to find ourselves—yes.
 Thousands of words on random topics—check.
 Nebbiolo recommendations in which you have to scroll past musings on suburban skatepunk—yep.
 Essays on obscure Austrian wines, interrupted by the melancholy history of the American chestnut and the Hapsburg Empire—of course.
-An article on viognier that veers into Jay McInerney’s second-person narration and Grey Poupon—certainly.
-Sorry, haters!
+An article on pairing viognier and parsnips that veers into Kant’s Critique of Judgement and the debate over beauty in art—most certainly.

 In any case, do not worry, we’re almost to the recipes here.
-I always think about grapefruits when winter transitions into spring.
-I love grapefruit.
+I often think about grapefruits at this time of year, a bit of bright color on a gray winter day.
+I love grapefruit!
 For me, the complexity of its bitter-sweet-tart flavors puts it head and shoulders above any other citrus.
 And yes, my family once had a big grapefruit tree in our backyard along with the lizards and the sneaky blue heron.

 When it comes to booze, it’s hard to beat the grapefruit for sheer mixability.
 Gin and aquavit, brandy and bourbon, amari, and herbal liqueurs—you name the spirit and there’s a good drink calling for grapefruit.
 What stands up best to smoky mezcal?
 Grapefruit.
 What was in Ernest Hemingway’s signature drink, the daiquiri variation called Papa Doble?
 Rhum agricole, maraschino liqueur, lime juice, and a little something else to bring it all together: Grapefruit juice.